galaxyproject/galaxy-hub/src/events/2018-europe-dev/index.md

 confirmed speakers:
  - Musumba Awori: *Draft genome of a bacterium (Xenorhabdus griffiniae XN45) isolated from Kenyan Steinernema nematodes reveals its potential synthesis  of a  spectrum  of specialised metabolites*
  - Jochen Bick:
+ - Matthias Bernt: *Establishing a Galaxy Server and building a Galaxy User Community from scratch.
+A field report from the UFZ Leipzig*

 **preliminary schedule**